-For residential developments of 50 or more dwellings, as part of the Travel Plan measures the developer would normally be expected to offer public transport season tickets as an incentive for public transport use by residents in accordance with the Travel Plan objectives.
-These would normally be offered to residents as part of the welcome pack or equivalent.
-What form the tickets take and the process of providing them to residents must be agreed with Nexus and the Authority as part of the discharge of conditions process.
+For residential developments of 20 or more dwellings, the developer will meet the costs of two introductory tickets per dwelling to the equivalent of four weeks' travel per ticket.
+These tickets should be offered to residents as part of the Welcome Pack with the onus on residents to apply for these through the necessary process.
+What form the tickets take and the process of providing it to residents must be agreed with Nexus and the Authority as part of the discharge of conditions process.